[mostly publicly inactive]

 Although this is still very imcomplete, I am planning to go back & continue this Fontstruction soon.

-This is a cloneTHE DEVELOPMENT OF THIS FONT IS CURRENTLY TEMPORARILY PAUSED.
+This is a cloneTHE DEVELOPMENT OF THIS FONT HAS BEEN PAUSED.
+(22/05/25)

 A simple and clean (10 px in width × 20 px in height) Unicode pixel/bitmap font, inspired by Unifoundry's Unifont typeface project.